launchquickly/terraform/docs/README.md

 terraform apply -var-file=dev.tfvars
 ```
 When you use the default workspace with the local backend, your terraform.tfstate file is stored in the root directory.
 Adding additional workspaces stores and manages state files in the directory terraofrm.tfstate.d using subdirectories named after the workspace/env.

+There are pluses and minuses to the use of directory or workspace separation.
+Workspaces are ideal for creating exact replica environments and directory separation is more useful for isolating and making changes such as promoting change through a delivery pipeline.

+#TODO investigate how IaC Pipelines and/or Terragrunt may be a 3rd option.

 # Common [Commands](https://www.terraform.io/docs/commands/index.html)